saisusheelkode/Sai/README.md

 # Teaching

 ## Graduate Teaching Assistant (Dec 2019 – Present)
-The University of Alabama in Huntsville
+> The University of Alabama in Huntsville
-Electrical and Computer Engineering Department
+> The Department of Electrical and Computer Engineering

 * EE 202: Intro Digital Logic Design
 * EE 213: Electrical Circuit Analysis I